davenatx/hc_image_ops/README.md

 3
 ````

-##Outcomes for images where image length is less than image width:
+##Action Plan for images where image length is less than image width:

 * For the 184 images in this segment with 72 DPI, determine the proper image length for the image to overlay on and process this segment.
 * For the 2 images in this segment with 200 DPI, handle these manually